What is a Placement Assessment?

 Placement Assessments in English and/or Math are taken after you have accepted an offer of admission to George Brown College.
 Placement assessments determine whether you are ready to take the college-level credit courses in English and/or math in the first semester, or if you need to take a foundation-level course first to further develop your skills.

-All placement assessments are currently conducted online.
 For more information, please visit our main Assessment Centre page.

 When and where do I take my assessment?